Devolutions/doc/docs/en/hub/web-interface/hub-overview/administration/management/users/create-invite-users/index.md

 Create and invite users to your {{ en.DHUBB }} with their email address.

 {% snippet icon.badgeCaution %}
-If your {{ en.DHUBB }} is configured with SSO Authentication Azure AD Office 365 credentials, follow the specific process for inviting sers in [this topic](/hub/getting-started/get-started-sso-hub-business/invite-users-SSO-hub-business/).
+If your {{ en.DHUBB }} is configured with SSO Authentication Azure AD Office 365 credentials, follow the specific process for inviting users in [Invite users for SSO in {{ en.DHUBB }}](/hub/getting-started/get-started-sso-hub-business/invite-users-SSO-hub-business/).
 {% endsnippet %}

 {% snippet icon.badgeCaution %}
 We strongly recommend that you invite at least one other administrator.
-Learn how in [this topic](/hub/web-interface/hub-overview/administration/management/users/administrator-invite/).
+Learn how in [Administrator invite](/hub/web-interface/hub-overview/administration/management/users/administrator-invite/).
 {% endsnippet %}

 ### Invite users